 According to archaeologists' research, Castel Gandolfo is located exactly where 'Alba Longa' used to be.
 This was a city in ancient Latium, which often was in fight with Rome.
 In the Barberini Gardens of the palace, for example, you can still find remains of a villa of the Roman Emperor Domitian.
 These 30 hectares of gardens are now a place to stroll among the fountains and statues, enjoy the green surroundings or admire the beautiful view over the lake from the terrace.

-Only a few years ago, Pope Francis (he never uses the summer palace himself) has opened the villa and gardens of Castel Gandolfo to the public.
-The palace is now a museum and you can take tours of the palace (including the apartments, the papal portrait gallery and even the private bedroom), the adjacent gardens and admire several pope mobiles.
+Only a few years ago, Pope Francis (he never uses the pope summer palace himself) has opened the villa and gardens of the palace of Castel Gandolfo to the public.
+The Papal Palace of Castel Gandolfo is now a museum and you can take tours of the palace (including the apartments, the papal portrait gallery and even the private bedroom), the adjacent gardens and admire several pope mobiles.
 It is a unique opportunity to visit the summer palace, because with a future pope it will be uncertain whether Castel Gandolfo will remain open to the public.
-Attention: It is only possible to visit the palace after you have made a reservation for the tour.
+Attention: It is only possible to visit the palace of Castel Gandolfo after you have made a reservation of the Castel Gandolfo tour.